CENOS-Platform/cenos-docs-antennas/docs/geometry-meshing.md

 </p>

-Now just create the *Mesh refinement* for the selected edges, and you have created an optimized mesh for your patch!
+Now just create the **[mesh refinement](geometry-meshing#general-refinements)** for the selected edges, and you have created an optimized mesh for your patch!

 <p align="center">